To Get to Suspect, Lagos Police Abduct His Cousin From Ogun, Demand N2m Bail

 The police divisional headquarters in Iba, Lagos State, has held Ayomide Obamuyiwa, an electrician, in detention since Friday in the stead of his cousin, whom they believe purchased a stolen phone.

-Sources familiar with the matter told EQ that a policeman who identified himself as ‘Friday’ instructed the family to pay him N2 million to secure Obamuyiwa’s release.
+Sources familiar with the matter told FIJ that a policeman who identified himself as ‘Friday’ instructed the family to pay him N2 million to secure Obamuyiwa’s release.

 READ ALSO: To Get Human Rights Advocate Wanted by IGP, Police Detain Her Facebook Friend